josiah-wolf-oberholtzer/discograph/discograph/docs/ABOUT.md

 - band membership
 - sublabel / parent label

 Relation-extraction on releases is a little complicated.
+Relations need to be drawn appropriately between artists, labels, companies, release-global extra-artists, track artists, track extra-artists, etc. Who did what role for whom?

 The `entities` table looks like this: